Matt Finish: 2000s

 In January 2009, a DVD, Matt Finish Live at the Musicians Club 1981, was released, with concert footage of the band performing live in the eighties.
 In February, the EP New Frontier was released, featuring David Adams (vocals/guitar), Brus, Dieter Kleemann (guitar), Le Claire, Prior, Victor Rounds (bass).
 It was arranged and produced by Prior at Unity Gain Studios Sydney and mastered by William Bowden at King Willy Sound Sydney.
 In March, they regrouped as a three-piece of Prior and Brus with Glenn Bidmead (vocals and guitar).
 Brus was replaced by Kim May and then Tom Ruki on bass guitar.
 In July, the band released two retrospective CDs, Short Note Remastered and Civic Hotel and in September they issued Fade Away Sessions and Word of Mouth.
 In December, the band released Flight Case, a retrospective 12-disc box set.
 In January 2013, Matt Finish headlined three days at the Thredbo Blues Festival featuring Elliot Weston on vocals, Nick Meredith on guitar, Peter Astley on bass and John Prior on drums.

 In 2014 and 2015, Prior promoted a number of shows around Australia titled The Oz Rock Roadshow, featuring Matt Finish, with Ric Herbert on vocals, Dai Pritchard guitar, Justin Bianchi bass and Prior on drums, plus special guest vocalists Mark Gable, Angry Anderson, Mick Pealing and Steve Mulry, and guitarist Bob Spencer.

-The current line up formed in 2017 with Prior, Herbert, Steve Williams on guitar and Phil Hall on bass and vocals.
-The band have performed a number of sold out shows around Australia with Empire Touring, including Enmore Theatre in Sydney, Wagga Wagga and Gosford Racecourses, Goulburn Workers Arena, WIN Entertainment Centre Wollongong, Roche Estate Hunter Valley, Sandstone Point Queensland, and Parramatta Park on Australia Day 2019 attended by more than 20,000 people.
+The current line up began in 2017 with Prior, Herbert, Steve Williams on guitar and Phil Hall on bass and vocals, with Glenn Bidmead rejoining the band on vocals and guitar in 2025.
+Since 2017, the band have performed a number of sold-out shows around Australia with Empire Touring, including Enmore Theatre in Sydney, Wagga Wagga and Gosford Racecourses, Goulburn Workers Arena, WIN Entertainment Centre Wollongong, Roche Estate Hunter Valley, Sandstone Point Queensland, and Parramatta Park on Australia Day 2019 attended by more than 20,000 people.